-Caroline Kramer is an Associate at McChrystal Group, where she currently advises a client in the financial services industry, providing leadership development workshops for their executive teams.
+Caroline Kramer is a Senior Associate at McChrystal Group, where she currently advises a client in the financial services industry, providing leadership development workshops for their executive teams.
 Previously, she interned at McChrystal Group as a Summer Analyst, working with a global oil & gas company’s Information Technology division to enable their new corporate digital strategy.

 - B.A.
 Wake Forest University

 What did you do before joining McChrystal Group?

 Prior to McChrystal Group, I worked as a Research Assistant for the Associate Dean of Research at Wake Forest University School of Law conducting work on social change and accountability in secret organizations.
 I also held an internship at a Connecticut Criminal Defense firm.

 I joined McChrystal Group during my internship as a Summer Analyst.
 The mentorship that I received from not only my direct manager but from members at all levels of the firm was unparalleled from any learning experience I had previously been a part of.
 I decided to return as an Implementation Analyst where I knew that any team I had the honor to be a part of would be invested in my development and help me to become a stronger teammate.